butaixianran/Blender-Vmd-Retargeting/README.md

 * Daz Genesis 8 imported by [diffeomorphic daz importer](https://diffeomorphic.blogspot.com/)
 * Daz Genesis 8 imported by [Daz to Blender Bridge for blender 3.x](https://github.com/butaixianran/DazToBlender)
 * Daz Genesis 8 imported by [Official Daz to Blender Bridge 2022](https://www.daz3d.com/forums/discussion/572806/official-daztoblender-bridge-2022-what-s-new-and-how-to-use-it)
-* CC(Character Creator) imported by [cc blender tools addon](https://github.com/soupday/cc_blender_tools)
+* CC4(Character Creator) imported by [cc blender tools addon](https://github.com/soupday/cc_blender_tools)

 ![model type](img/addon_model_type.jpg)

-For characters imported by fbx, cc model works too.
+For characters imported by fbx, cc4 model works too.
 But for daz model, facial and viseme motion won't work.

-### Prepare CC3+ or CC4 model
+### Prepare CC4 model
 **No preparing is needed.**
 Just export it from Character Creator, not from iClone, and Mesh only, no animation.

-For CC3+, when exporting, choose A-Pose
+For CC4, when exporting, choose A-Pose
 ![](img/cc3_export_setting.jpg)

-For CC3+ or CC4, After importing into Blender, its pose should be like this:
+For CC4, After importing into Blender, its pose should be like this:
 ![](img/cc3_def.jpg)